 4. The Money Actually Involved

 Those who are anti-human trafficking often genuinely wonder why or how someone could ever take part in such a terrible thing.
-After all, it rightly comes off as the ultimate in human cruelty.
+After all, it rightly comes off as the ultimate form of human cruelty.
 The reason, perhaps making it even worse, is money above all else.
 Human trafficking is big business, and it provides massive windfalls to those who operate within it on large scales.
 According to a report that was done several years ago by the International Labour Organization, human trafficking generates at least $150 billion in revenue in forced labor.
 In addition, approximately two-thirds of that amount was related to forced sexual exploitation.